Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Introduction

-For $^L{\fg}=\mathfrak{ su}_2$, the corresponding $Y$ is roughly a symmetric product of $d$ copies of the Riemann surface ${\cal A}$ ($d$ will serve as the number of cups or of caps that close off a braid; our model example has $d$ equal to one).
-The theory turns out to be a close but distinct cousin of Heegard-Floer theory -- a completely solvable theory that categorifies a $\mathfrak{gl}_{1|1}$ link invariant, the Alexander polynomial \cite{OS, R, L}.
-With some modifications, results developed in the context of Heegard-Floer theory can be brought to bear on the current problem to give combinatorial formulas for Maslov and equivariant gradings of holomorphic disks.
-Knowing this data suffices to compute the algebra $A$ because the theory turns out to be concentrated in degree zero and its structure constants are largely determined by its simplest, $d=1$ piece.
-The computation is analogous to that in \cite{AurouxS, AurouxSICM} for $^L{\fg} = \mathfrak{gl}_{1|1}$.
+For $^L{\fg}=\mathfrak{ su}_2$, the corresponding $Y$ is the symmetric product of $d$ copies of the Riemann surface ${\cal A}$ ($d$ will serve as the number of cups or of caps that close off a braid; our model example has $d$ equal to one).
+The theory is a close but distinct cousin of Heegaard-Floer theory -- a completely solvable theory that categorifies a $\mathfrak{gl}_{1|1}$ link invariant, the Alexander polynomial \cite{OS, R, L}.
+The two theories differ in the choice of the top holomorphic form $\Omega$ on $Y$, the compatible symplectic form, and the Landau-Ginsburg potential $W$.
+Because the two theories are close cousins, with some modifications, results developed in the context of Heegaard-Floer theory can be brought to bear on the current problem to give combinatorial formulas for Maslov and equivariant gradings of holomorphic disks.